Skip to content

 Workspace Management

-The monorepo uses npm workspaces as defined in the root package.json:
+The monorepo uses pnpm workspaces as defined in pnpm-workspace.yaml:

 This configuration: